 The only requirement to participate is a high-speed internet connection.
 A video cable connected to a television is also useful for group training.
 A one-year subscription to the program costs $995 per dealership location.
-The subscription term is Aug.
-1, 2012 to July, 31, 2013.
+The subscription term is August 1, 2013 – July, 31, 2014.

-The Florida RV Trade Association (FRVTA) board at its July meeting added seven new students to the FRVTA Scholarship.
-According to a press release, this brings the total number of students on the scholarship program to 25 full-time and five part-time students.
+The Florida RV Trade Association’s (FRVTA) board, during its July meeting, added 11 new students to the FRVTA Scholarship.
+According to a press release, the move brings the total number of students on the scholarship program to 26 full-time and three part-time students.

-The FRVTA Scholarship began in the fall of 1990 and since that time over 95 students have received an under-graduate degree with the aid of the scholarship.
+The FRVTA Scholarship began in the fall of 1990 and since that time over 100 students have received an undergraduate degree with the aid of the scholarship.
 The scholarship pays students $500 per semester or up to $1,000 per year for a total of $4,000 per student.
-Students must attend an in-state college and maintain a 3.0 grade point average.
+Students must attend an in-state college and must maintain a 3.0 grade point average.

 “Every year we get a lot of qualified applicants,” said Nelda Iacono, chairman of the FRVTA Scholarship Committee.
 “I wish we could give them all scholarships, but I’m real pleased with the applicants we’ve chosen.
 We base the scholarship not only on academic achievement, but upon financial need and extracurricular activities.
 I feel this is one of the most important membership benefits our association offers.”